Last modified on:

 The WoolRoomThey carry a wooly mattress topper that has a layer of microcoils sandwiched between layers of British wool.

-Mattress Topper by Brooklyn Bedding.75-inch micro coils sandwiched between layers of foam.
+Mattress Topper by Brooklyn Bedding.75-inch micro coils sandwiched between layers of foam make for a nicely bouncy DIY mattress comfort layer.

 SaatvaA plush 3″ layer combining 1″ of responsive micro-coils with 2″ of gel-infused comfort foam.